This post may contain affiliate links. Please read my disclosure.

 - Add chopped peanuts and mini chocolate chips and stir to combine.
 Place the dough in the mixing bowl in the refrigerator for 10 minutes.

 - Use a cookie scoop (I used a #50 disher) to scoop out dough onto parchment-lined baking sheet.
 Form each scoop of dough into balls with your hands.
-Roll each ball into shredded coconut and return to the baking sheet.
-Freeze energy balls on baking sheet for 10 minutes.

 This post may contain affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn a small commission (at no extra cost to you) when you purchase from Amazon through our link.